Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-conventional-commits.md

 - `type`: This is a must-have type.
 We'll dive into the types in a second.
 - `optional scope`: A optional flag to indicate an isolated scope
-- `short description`: Your general description for the commit
+- `short description`: Your general description of the commit
-- `optional body`: A more detailed description of the commit, this is optional but handy for bigger commits
+- `optional body`: A more detailed description of the commit.
+This is optional but handy for bigger commits
 - `optional footer`: Can state breaking changes and reference issues by ticket number

-Right, let's have a look at the types as they are an important aspect here.
+Right, let's have a look at the types as they are an essential aspect here.

 - `build`: Changes that affect the build system like gulp, npm, etc
 - `ci`: Changes made to the CI configuration like Travis, Circle, Actions